gurpreetkaur22/delta/README.md

 # delta
-this is a repository for delta course
+this is a ry for delta course
 # gurpreet ji...